History of the Puritans under Elizabeth I: Drive to create a preaching ministry

 Although the number of preachers increased dramatically over the course of Elizabeth's reign, there were still insufficient preachers in the country.
 A layman who wanted to hear a sermon might have to travel to another parish in order to find one with a preaching minister.
-When he got there, he might find that the preaching minister had shortened the Prayer Book service to allow more time for preaching.
-And, as a trained minister, when he did pray, he was more likely to offer an extemporaneous prayer instead of simply reading the set prayer out of the Prayer Book.
-Thus we see two different styles developing in the Church of England: a traditional style, focused on the liturgy of the Book of Common Prayer; and the Puritan style, focused on preaching, with less ceremony and shorter or extemporaneous prayers.
+When he got there, he might find that the preaching minister had shortened the liturgy to allow more time for preaching.

-One of the greatest of the Elizabethan puritan preachers was Henry Smith, whose eloquence in the pulpit won him the epithet Silver-tongued Smith.
+Trained ministers were more likely to offer extemporaneous prayer instead of reading the set prayer out of the Prayer Book.
+Thus two different styles developed in the Church of England: a traditional style, focused on the liturgy of the Book of Common Prayer; and the Puritan style, focused on preaching with less ceremony and shorter or extemporaneous prayers.
+One of the greatest of the Elizabethan Puritan preachers was Henry Smith, whose eloquence in the pulpit won him the epithet "Silver-tongued Smith".

-The rise of "experimental predestinarianism"
+Experimental predestinarianism

-Following the suppression of Puritanism in the wake of the Marprelate Tracts, Puritans in England assumed a more low-key approach in the 1590s.
+Following the suppression of Puritanism in the wake of the Marprelate tracts, Puritans in England assumed a more low-key approach in the 1590s.
 Ministers who favoured further reforms increasingly turned their attention away from structural reforms to the Church of England, instead choosing to focus on individual, personal holiness.
-Theologians such as William Perkins of Cambridge continued to maintain the rigorously high standards of previous Puritans, but now focused their attention on improving individual, as opposed to collective, righteousness.
+Theologians such as William Perkins of Cambridge continued to maintain the rigorously high standards of previous Puritans but focused on improving individual, as opposed to collective, righteousness.
 A characteristic Puritan focus during this period was for more rigorous keeping of the Christian Sabbath.
-William Perkins is also credited with introducing Theodore Beza's version of double predestination to the English Puritans, a view which he popularized through the use of a chart he created known as "The Golden Chain".
+Perkins is credited with introducing Beza's version of double predestination to the English Puritans, a view which he popularized through the use of a chart he created known as "The Golden Chain".